 steps per circular range setting controls how many steps are needed to traverse the entire range.

 For example, to use 1024 steps per 1 motor turn, in a space that wraps every 128 turns:

 <axis>.controller.config.steps_per_circular_rangeto 1024*128 (steps)

 The circular range is a floating point value and the steps per circular range parameter is an integer.
 For best results, set both parameters to powers of 2.

 Please be aware that there is no enable line right now, and the step/direction interface is enabled by default, and remains active as long as the ODrive is in position control mode.
-To get the ODrive to go into position control mode at bootup, see how to configure the startup procedure.
+To get the ODrive to go into position control mode at boot, see how to configure the startup procedure.